-ATL grades are used to describe your son/daughter's approach to their learning.
+Attitude to Learning grades are used to describe your son/daughter's approach to their learning.
 The bulleted list for each grade is an indication of the types of attitude they display.
 It is a best-fit model and your son/daughter may not display all of the characteristics in the category.

-- Arrives promptly, and settles down to work quickly, with the appropriate book/folder and equipment - Completes classwork within the set timescale, and seeks extension work, if appropriate - Produces classwork, which is above expectations or of excellent quality, in terms of content and presentation - Asks effective questions, which help to develop and extend their understanding of a topic - Takes a lead during discussion work and answers questions accurately and confidently - Engages positively with DIT tasks, and demonstrates clear improvements as a result - Strives to work independently, with a determined and resilient approach to problem solving - Completes homework diligently, to a very good standard, and meets deadlines - Demonstrates motivation, effort, and a clear enthusiasm for learning throughout the lesson - Is well-mannered, responsible, respectful, and supportive of others in the class
+- Arrives at each lesson promptly, and settles down to work quickly, with the appropriate book/folder and equipment. - Completes classwork within the set time scale, and seeks extension work, if appropriate. - Produces classwork, which is above expectations or of excellent quality, in terms of content and presentation. - Asks effective questions, which help to develop and extend his/her understanding of a topic. - Takes a lead during discussion work and answers questions accurately and confidently. - Engages positively with DIT tasks, and demonstrates clear improvements as a result. - Strives to work independently, with a determined and resilient approach to problem solving. - Completes homework diligently, to a very good standard, and meets deadlines. - Demonstrates motivation, effort, and a clear enthusiasm for learning throughout the lesson. - Is well-mannered, responsible, respectful, and supportive of others in the class.

-- Arrives promptly, and settles down quickly, with the appropriate book/folder and equipment - Completes classwork within the set timescale - Produces classwork, which is in line with expectations, and is presented effectively - Asks sensible questions, which are closely related to the learning - Makes positive contributions to discussion work and attempts to answer all questions - Engages positively with DIT tasks - Strives to work independently, when required to do so - Completes homework to a good standard, and meets deadlines - Demonstrates a good effort and positive attitude throughout the lesson - Is well-mannered and respectful to others in the class
+- Arrives at each lesson promptly, and settles down quickly, with the appropriate book/folder and equipment. - Completes classwork within the set timescale. - Produces classwork, which is in line with expectations, and is presented effectively. - Asks sensible questions, which are closely related to the learning. - Makes positive contributions to discussion work and attempts to answer all questions. - Engages positively with "DIT" tasks. - Strives to work independently, when required to do so. - Completes homework to a good standard, and meets deadlines. - Demonstrates a good effort and positive attitude throughout the lesson. - Is well-mannered and respectful to others in the class.

-- Participates in all parts of the lesson - Shows some interest in improving his/her learning - Sometimes seeks assistance from the teacher or other learners - Generally stays within his/her comfort zone - Homework is completed to an acceptable standard - Follows instructions promptly - Remains on task - Listens when others are speaking - Speaks appropriately, with polite and respectful language
+- Participates in all parts of the lesson. - Shows some interest in improving his/her learning. - Sometimes seeks assistance from the teacher or other learners. - Generally stays within his/her comfort zone. - Homework is completed to an acceptable standard. - Follows instructions promptly. - Remains on task. - Listens when others are speaking. - Speaks appropriately, with polite and respectful language.

-- Sometimes lacks the motivation to learn - Can be reluctant to participate in all activities - Is sometimes put off by failure - Learning is interrupted by frequent absences - Is sometimes without appropriate equipment/kit/books - Homework is sometimes completed to a poor standard or deadlines are missed - Is slow to follow instructions - Can easily go off task but does respond to teacher intervention - Occasionally interrupts when others are speaking - Sometimes uses inappropriate language, or is impolite
+- Sometimes lacks the motivation to learn. - Can be reluctant to participate in all activities. - Is sometimes put off by failure. - Learning is interrupted by frequent absences. - Is sometimes without appropriate equipment/kit/books. - Homework is sometimes completed to a poor standard or deadlines are missed. - Is slow to follow instructions. - Can easily go off task but does respond to teacher intervention. - Occasionally interrupts when others are speaking. - Sometimes uses inappropriate language, or is impolite. - Sometimes needs reminding of Covid-19 rules

-- Shows little interest in improving his/her understanding of the subject - Is quickly put off by failure - Often displays disruptive behaviour which impacts on learning - Learning is severely affected by persistent absences - Is often without appropriate equipment/kit/books - Homework is of poor quality or is rarely completed on time - Fails to follow instructions promptly - Fails to remain on task - Fails to listen when others are speaking - Fails to speak appropriately or politely to others
+- Shows little interest in improving his/her understanding of the subject. - Is quickly put off by failure. - Often displays disruptive behaviour which impacts on learning. - Learning is severely affected by persistent absences. - Is often without appropriate equipment/kit/books. - Homework is of poor quality or is rarely completed on time. - Fails to follow instructions promptly. - Fails to remain on task. - Fails to listen when others are speaking. - Fails to speak appropriately or politely to others. - Fails to follow Covid-19 rules